StateVoicesNational/Spoke/docs/TEXTER_ACTIVITY_QUERIES.md

 group by m.send_status
 ```

-- Total Messages by Date (select line graph visualization with sent as x axis and messages as y axis)
+- Total Messages by Date (recommend line graph visualization with sent as x axis and messages as y axis)

 ```sql
 select c.title as Campaign, to_char(m.sent_at :: DATE, 'yyyy-mm-dd') as Sent, count(m.ID) as Messages from message m